SkelliBoi/Humble-Warden/README.md

 3. Open Wabbajack and click on "Browse Modlists" or "Install From Disk" depending on how you want to install it.

 3. If using "Browse Modlists" search for "Just a Humble Warden" and click on the little down arrow to download the list, and once that's done, click on the play button.
-If using "Install From Disk" just select the file from you computer.
+If using "Install From Disk" just select the file from your computer.

-4. For the installation folder choose the empty folder that was created in step 2.
+4. As the installation folder, choose the empty folder that was created in step 2.

-5. Downloads will auto-select the right location for you, but you can change that location if you want.
+5. Downloads will be auto-selected for you, but you can change that location if you want.

 6. Click the "play" button to install the modlist.